-Átl'ka7tsem / Txwnéwu7ts / Howe Sound is a coastal fjord in the Salish Sea, just north of the bustling Canadian city now known as Vancouver.
+Átl'ka7tsem / Txwnéwu7ts / Howe Sound is a coastal fjord in the Salish Sea, just north of the bustling city now known as Vancouver, British Columbia.
 Lying within the unceded territory of the Skwxwú7mesh Úxwumixw / Squamish Nation, the Sound is a Traditional Knowledge hub for Indigenous communities and a valuable habitat for important biodiversity.

-Átl'ka7tsem is one of three Squamish Nation place names for this deep-water fjord and describes paddling out of the fjord toward the Salish Sea.
-The Sound, itself, has provided life essentials for these communities for Coast and Interior Salish peoples for the past 10,000 years or more.
+Átl'ka7tsem is one of three Squamish Nation place names for this deep underwater fjord, meaning paddling out of the fjord toward the Salish Sea.
+The Sound itself has provided life essentials for these communities for Coastal and Interior Salish Peoples for the past 10,000 years and more.

-Historically, colonial industrial activities and coastal development has left the water polluted and the ecosystem damaged.
+Historically, colonial industrial activities and coastal development have left the water polluted and the ecosystem damaged.
 However, significant efforts in recent decades have improved the health of the fjord and allowed valued species to recover.

-The Átl'ka7tsem / Txwnéwu7ts / Howe Sound watershed is delineated by a line of hills and mountains, from which, rivers drain into the Sound.
-Impacts upstream on the watershed are carried downwards, directly affecting water quality and greatly impacting terrestrial and marine life.
+The Átl'ka7tsem / Txwnéwu7ts / Howe Sound watershed is delineated by the line of hills and mountains from which rivers drain into Átl'ka7tsem / Txwnéwu7ts / Howe Sound.
+Impacts on the watershed upstream are carried downwards, directly affecting water quality and greatly impacting terrestrial and marine life.

-- 1. What are the most important facts to know about Átl'ka7tsem / Txwnéwu7ts / Howe Sound? - 2.
-To what extent do Squamish perspectives on this place enhance your understanding? - 3.
-What learning, and action, needs to take place to regenerate relations between settlers and Indigenous peoples?
+- How would you describe this place to someone who came from far away?
+What would be the most important information to include?
+What are the most important facts to know about Átl'ka7tsem /Txwnéwu7ts / Howe Sound? - 2.
+What learning, and action, needs to take place to regenerate relations between settlers and Indigenous Peoples?

-- Students will locate Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound on a map and recognize the watershed. - Students will label places in Átl'ka7tsem/ Txwnéwu7ts / Howe Sound with English and Skwxwú7mesh Snichim/Squamish language names. - Students will explore the concept of regeneration and reflection in its connection to one's sense of place.
+- Students will locate Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound on a map and recognize the watershed. - Students will label places in Átl'ka7tsem/ Txwnéwu7ts / Howe Sound with English and Skwxwú7mesh Snichim/Squamish language names - Students will explore the concept of regeneration and reflect on its connection to the themes of this lesson